Yunus: Ex-PM Hasina 'destroyed' Bangladesh's institutions – DW – 09/11/2024

 New Delhi has not provided details on Hasina's location, though she is believed to be sheltering in a safe house.

-Yunus' interim government in Dhaka has already revoked Hasina's diplomatic passport, and more and more voices in Bangladesh, including its top prosecutors, are demanding the extradition of ousted Prime Minister Sheikh Hasina.
+Yunus' interim government in Dhaka has already revoked Hasina's diplomatic passport, and more and more voices in Bangladesh, including its top prosecutors, are demanding her extradition.

 Former diplomats and academics consulted by DW say New Delhi is likely to resist pressure from Dhaka to deliver Hasina for trial.

-Speaking to DW, Yunus also pointed to other bilateral problems such as over river water sharing and border crossings of people.
+Speaking to DW, Yunus also pointed to other bilateral problems, such as river water sharing and the cross-border movement of people.
 He said his administration will work together with New Delhi to resolve these issues.
 "We have to work together and there are international ways of solving that.
 We will follow that path and make a very happy solution."

 Rohingya influx 'creates problem for us'